 ISO 27001 Information and Cyber Security Training

 Understanding why cyber security training is important starts with a better understanding of the ISO 27000 series of standards.
 Formally known as the ISO/IEC 27000 standard family, it is a range of standards that focus specifically on information security standards.
-The International Organisation for Standardisation, also known as International Standards Organisation (ISO), and the International Electro-technical Commission (IEC) have worked together to develop the internationally recognised framework for security management.
+The International Organisation for Standardisation, also known as International Standards Organisation (ISO), and the International Electro-technical Commission (IEC) has worked together to develop the internationally recognised framework for security management.
 The range of standards helps companies to improve the security of their information assets, IP, and employee information.

 Understanding ISO/IEC 27001